, last updated - US Expats in France

 IRA contributions while living in France

 There is a possibility to fund your retirement while living in France through an IRA contribution.
-In order to make a contribution, you would need non-excluded Earned income left over after using the Foreign Earned Income Exclusion and the Foreign Housing Exclusion when filing your U.S. taxes.
+In order to make a contribution, you would need non-excluded earned income left over after using the Foreign Earned Income Exclusion and the Foreign Housing Exclusion when filing your U.S. taxes.
 For example, if your French income is $150 000 and you use the Foreign Earned income of $112 000 (2022) and a Standard Deduction of $12 950, your non-excluded taxable income would be $25 050.
 You could then contribute $6 000 to your IRA or $7 000.
 If you want to contribute to a ROTH IRA, there is an income limitation.
 The income limit for 2022 is $144 000.

 Taxation for American Expats Living in France

 As you probably know, U.S.-connected individuals are always subject to U.S. tax reporting and taxation regardless of their country of residence.
 France and the U.S. have a special tax treaty and I will give you a few examples.
-It is possible for American Expats to reduce their French taxable income by deducting contributions made to a U.S. IRA.
+It is possible for American expats to reduce their French taxable income by deducting contributions made to a U.S. IRA.
 Also, distributions from U.S. retirement accounts made to a French resident are only taxable in the U.S. It is the case as well for ROTH IRAs.
 That means that ROTH IRAs distributions stay tax-free in the U.S. and in France.

 Americans living in France with French tax liability on U.S. investment income are offered a French tax credit for the same amount of liability.
-This is a great benefit to the American Expat with investment in the U.S. since it excludes the income from French taxation.
+This is a great benefit to the American expats with investment in the U.S. since it excludes the income from French taxation.

 Facts to remember about taxation in France for American expats